Rong-Zou/Rong-Zou.github.io/_projects/3D_obj_det.md

 </h3>

 <p style="text-align:justify; padding-top:10px">
-In this project, a 2-stage 3D object detector is constructed to detect vehicles in autonomous driving scenes from irregular 3D point cloud.
+In this project, we construct a 2-stage 3D object detector to detect vehicles in autonomous driving scenes from irregular 3D point clouds.
-The first stage (Region Proposal Network (RPN)) is used to create coarse detection results from the point cloud.
-These initial detections are later refined at the second stage (Box Refinement Network (BRN)).
-In this project, we use a pretrained RPN and primarily focus on the BRN.
+The first stage, a Region Proposal Network (RPN), generates coarse detection results from the point cloud inputs.
+The second stage, a Box Refinement Network (BRN), further refines these initial detections to improve the detection saccuracy.
+We employ a pre-trained RPN and mainly concentrate on the implementation and improvement of the BRN.
 </p>
 <hr>